gaoak/FSILBM3D/README.md

   1. *nblock*: Number of fluid grid partitions
   2. *ID*: The ID of  fluid grid
   3. *iCollideModel*:  Determines the LBM model used in simualtion
-     + 1 : *LBGK* : Single Relaxation Time
+     + 1 : *SRT* : Single Relaxation Time
+     + 2 : *TRT* : Double Relaxation Time
-     + 2 : *MRT-LBGK*: Multiple Relaxation Time Lattice Boltzmann Method
+     + 3 : *MRT* : Multiple Relaxation Time
+     + 11 : *SMAG-SRT*: Single Relaxation Time With Smagorinsky Model
+     + 12 : *Regular-SRT*: Regularised Single Relaxation Time
+     + 13 : *ELBM-SRT*: Single Relaxation Time In ELBM
+     + 14 : *WALE-SRT*: WALE Single Relaxation Time
+     + 15 : *Vremann-SRT*: Vremann Single Relaxation Time
   4. *offsetOutput*: The computation domain moves with first body if this equals 1
   5. *isoutput*: Outputting the relative flow grid and body, i.e. in the moving frame of reference, if this equals 1
   6. *xDim,yDim,zDim*: Number of nodes in the x, y, and z directions of the fluid block
   7. *dh*: For uniform grid dh=dx=dy=dz
-  8. *xmin,ymin,zmin*: Starting position of fluid block
+  8. *xmin,ymin,zmin*: Starting position of the fluid block
-  9. *boundaryConditions(1:6) (xmin,xmax,ymin,ymax,zmin,zmax)*: Boundary conditions on six boundaries
+  9. *boundaryConditions(1:6) (xmin,xmax,ymin,ymax,zmin,zmax)*: Boundary conditions parameters on six directions
      + 0:  Fluid boundary conditions
      + 101: Dirichlet boundary condition (velocity equal to a specified value)
      + 102: Dirichlet boundary condition (The value of velocity at the boundary is not a fixed constant, but a non-uniform distribution of function values)